Marika-0/hxtf/README.md

 And is based around the following terms:

+- A "Test Setup" is the source code and auxilary files used to test a project for one or more Targets.
-- A "Target" is a user defined compilation target.
+- A "Target" is a user-defined Haxe compilation target.
 It is configured in a _&lt;target&gt;.hxml_ file.
-- A "Test Setup" is the source code and auxilary files used to test a project.
 - A "Test Run" is the compiled output of a Test Setup for a particular Target.
 - A "Test Broker" is a class inheriting from `hxtf.TestBroker` - its main use should be to reference other Test Brokers and Test Cases.
 - A "Test Case" is a class inheriting from `hxtf.TestCase` and is the smallest unit of a Test Setup.
 It should perform a single unit test.

 The HxTF CLI defines several flags for configuring Test Runs, several of which can be overriden by a specific Target in its _&lt;target&gt;.hxml_ file.
 When HxTF is invoked on the command line, it creates an _\_.hxml_ file nesting each Target specified to create a Test Run for.
 This _\_.hxml_ defines the main class for the Test Run.

-HxTF operates through a series of Test Brokers (otherwise referred to as 'Test Suites') sequentially instantiating more Test Brokers and/or Test Cases (simply referred to as 'Tests').
+HxTF operates through a series of Test Brokers (otherwise referred to as 'Test Suites') sequentially instantiating more Test Brokers and/or Test Cases (simply referred to as 'tests').

-Each specific Target for a Test Run must have a _&lt;target&gt;.hxml_ file (configuring compilation) and a _&lt;target&gt;.script_ file (invoking the Test Run), and will have a _&lt;target&gt;.cache_ file created for it storing passed tests.
+Each specific Target for a Test Run must have a _&lt;target&gt;.hxml_ file (configuring compilation) and a _&lt;target&gt;.script_ file (invoking the Test Run), and will have a _&lt;target&gt;.cache_ file created for it storing passing tests.

 > A HxTF Target differs from a Haxe target.
 All HxTF Targets are Haxe targets, but can have specializations (such as testing optimized and debug builds of a particular Haxe target).